theAnalyticalCoder/Chess960/README.md

 which approximately translates to white having a 57% chance of winning (-0.48 would mean black has a 57% chance of winning).

 I decided that anything within the range (-0.18,0.18) which give either side a 52.5% of winning was stasically signifcant enough to warrant being considerend strickly better than the classical set up.
-I queried stockfish over the 960 differnet setups using the <<eval>>command.
+I queried stockfish over the 960 differnet setups using the "eval" command.
 There where approxiametly
 200 setups within the range (-0.18,0.18).
 The data is in Chess960_eval_20_25_fen.pkl.

-Furthermore to measure the number of possible openings I compared the 200 setups at depth 25 <<go depth 25>>. i,e checking the number of valid possible openings after 25 moves of play.There are 9.3 million in the classical setup.
+Furthermore to measure the number of possible openings I compared the 200 setups at depth 25 "go depth 25". i,e checking the number of valid possible openings after 25 moves of play.There are 9.3 million in the classical setup.
 In the best setups, I have found some with over 30 million which is over 3 times as many as the classical setup.